kalekdev/uni/semester-1/lineare-algebra/notes.typ

 0, 0, ..., lambda_n)
 $

+#figure(
+  image("images/diagonalisability.png", width: 90%),
+) <fig-diagonalisability>
+This can be derived from the fact that $n = sum "AM"_i$ due to the fundamental theorem of algebra.

 == Applications
 Finally, we can enjoy the wide variety of real world uses for linear algebra!